 The following are the areas we are looking to recruit:

-Films – If you choose to cover film, we accept movie reviews, ending explained articles, listicles and long-form articles too.
-Ideally, we’d love to get people on board to cover movies on streaming platforms, including new releases on AppleTV, Disney+, Netflix, Hulu and Amazon Prime.
+Movies – If you choose to cover film, we accept movie reviews, ending explained articles, listicles and long-form articles too.
+Ideally, we’d love to get people on board to cover older movies, with plenty of lists and ending explained articles with thoughtful and interesting analysis.

 —What Do I Get In Return?—

 Money, of course!
-We are now able to offer paid freelance positions and work on a pay-per-post basis.
+We offer paid freelance positions and work on a pay-per-post basis.
 Do get in touch to find out our exact rates.

-TheReviewGeek is a fast moving, agile site that receives anywhere from 700,000 to 1.5 million page views a month.
-We’re also independently run too, which allows us to be more flexible.
+TheReviewGeek is a fast moving, agile site that receives anywhere from 3 million to 6 million page views a month.
+We’re also independently run too, which allows us to be more flexible and hear pitches from our writers.
+We also vow never to replace our writers with AI.

 If you cover video-games, you also get the added benefit of being featured on OpenCritic as a reviewer for us; the Rotten Tomatoes equivalent for video games.
 It’s a great way to get your name recognized by some of the top names in the industry.